-This year's Google I/O kicked off amid calls for increased scrutiny and more regulation of the entire tech industry.
-Given the recent trust, privacy and security issues, tensions between the public and tech industry are rising.
-It is evident that action to stem a public backlash against the tech industry is overdue.
+This year’s Google I/O kicked off amid calls for increased scrutiny and more regulation of the entire tech industry.
+Given the recent trust, privacy, and security issues, tensions between the public and the tech industry are rising.
+Action to stem a public backlash against the tech industry is overdue.

-In Good Strategy/Bad Strategy Richard Rumelt cites three elements that every good strategy: a diagnosis, guiding policies, and coherent actions.
+In Good Strategy/Bad Strategy, Richard Rumelt cites three elements that every good strategy: a diagnosis, guiding policies and coherent actions.
 The diagnosis characterizes and explains the nature of the challenge.
 Guiding policies establish an approach for dealing with the challenge.
 Coherent actions serve to execute the guiding policies.
 This underlying structure is what Rumelt calls the kernel of a strategy.
-Using that kernel structure as our lens to view the keynote, a new strategy seemed to emerged from Google — one that sought to counter the wave of bad press the technologies that underpin Google's core businesses received.
+In the keynote, a new strategy or kernel seemed to emerge from Google — one that sought to counter the wave of bad press the technologies that underpin Google’s core businesses received.

-I have captured the essence of Google's new strategy below in the kernel structure.
-It maps neatly into what Rumelt was talking about.
+I have captured the essence of Google’s new strategy below in the kernel structure.
+It maps neatly into what Rumelt was addressing.

 Google has been learning about everyone for over 20 years.
-They're the king of data collection and analytics.
+They’re the king of data collection and analytics.
 They are the top ad network, analytics services, and data ingestion network on the planet.
-It is Google's dominance in these areas that makes people uncomfortable.
-Given the recent spat of security and privacy violations, it is understandable.
+It is Google’s dominance in these areas that make people uncomfortable.
+Given the recent spate of security and privacy violations, it is understandable.
 The public is leery about trusting one company with all this information.
-Can one company secure it, respect users wishes, and not be creepy?
+Can one company secure it, respect the user’s wishes, and not be creepy?

 - Be transparent and clear about what and why Google is collecting data.